Michaelgwei86/kubernetes/Kubernetes/README.md

 BACKUP AND RESTORE:
 ===================
-With respect to resources, declarative appraches can be used to safe your configuration files.
-A good praacticce is to safe this codes in a source code repo like GitHub.
+With respect to resources, declarative approaches can be used to save your configuration files.
+A good practice is to safe these codes in a source code repo like GitHub.
 But if an object is created imperatively, it will be difficult to keep track. therefore, the KubeAPI server is a place to get all created resources.
-All resources configurations are saved in the kube-apiserver
+All resource configurations are saved in the kube-apiserver

 1. kubectl get all --all-namespaces -o yaml > all-deploy.yaml